upwork/php-upwork-oauth2/README.md

 Copyright 2018 Upwork Corporation.
 All Rights Reserved.

-php-upwork is licensed under the Apache License, Version 2.0 (the "License");
+php-upwork-oauth2 is licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at